England and Bristol Bears scrum-half Harry Randall

 has overseen eight successive victories over the since becoming head coach at the end of 2015, a sequence that includes a clean sweep of victories across three Tests the following summer.

-Randall is battling with Ben Youngs for the role of starting scrum-half when the series begins in Perth on July 2 and the half-back views the tour as a chance for England to extend their mastery of an old rivalry.
+Randall is battling with Ben Youngs for the role of starting -half when the series begins in Perth on July 2 and the half-back views the tour as a chance for England to extend their mastery of an old rivalry.

 Eddie Jones has masterminded eight straight wins against Australia (Ashley Western/PA)